“Quiet people have the loudest minds.”- Stephen Hawking

 People with deep knowledge and understanding in a given industry are called Subject Matter Specialist Writers.

-Therefore, a specialist writer is able to write with authority and tackle topics in-depth.
-All the while adding unique, insightful perspectives on the topics for the reader.
+Therefore, a specialist writer is able to write with authority and tackle topics like Computer Science in-depth.
+All the while adding unique, insightful perspectives for the reader.

 Here is a small selection of topics you can consider for your own subject matter specialist writing career:

 - Link-generating content

 - Period special content series

 And you don’t need to have gone to school for a bachelor’s degree to become an expert.
 You just need to spend time reading, thinking and writing on your desired subject.
 This added value boosts your average salary.